OpenSource-Communities/intro/docs/becoming-a-maintainer/your-team.md

 ## Onboarding New Team Members

 To ensure that your new team members are set up for success, it's important to have an onboarding process.
-This will help them to understand their responsibilities, the project's goals, and how they can contribute.
+This will help them understand their responsibilities, the project's goals, and how they can contribute.

 Here are some things to consider:

 - **Roles & Responsibilities:** Clearly define the team member's role and responsibilities.
-This will help them to understand what they're responsible for and what they can expect from you.
+This will help them understand what they're responsible for and what they can expect from you.
 - **Communication:** Establish clear communication channels and expectations.
-This will help to ensure that everyone is on the same page and that you're able to communicate effectively.
+This will help ensure that everyone is on the same page and that you're able to communicate effectively.
 - **Goals:** Clearly define the project's goals and how the team members can contribute.
-This will help them to understand how they can contribute to the project's success.
+This will help them understand how they can contribute to the project's success.
 - **Timeline:** Set clear expectations for the timeline.
 This will help them understand what to do and the deadlines.

 One way to onboard your new team members is to have clear guidelines and include them in your documentation.
-If you need an idea for creating one, you can look at the [OpenSauced Community Maintainers Guidelines](https://opensauced.pizza/docs/contributing/opensauced-maintainers-guide/community-maintainers-guide/) or read [this blog post](https://dev.to/opensauced/the-missing-piece-why-your-project-needs-a-maintainer-onboarding-process-np0).
+If you need ideas for creating one, you can look at the [OpenSauced Community Maintainers Guidelines](https://opensauced.pizza/docs/contributing/opensauced-maintainers-guide/community-maintainers-guide/) or read [this blog post](https://dev.to/opensauced/the-missing-piece-why-your-project-needs-a-maintainer-onboarding-process-np0).

 ## Keeping Track of Your Team

 As your team grows, it's important to keep track of your team's participation and contributions.
 Depending on the number of people on your team, consider creating a [Contributor Insight Page](https://opensauced.pizza/docs/features/contributor-insights/) to keep track of your team's contributions.
-This will allow you to see who is contributing to your project and how often, and it will help you identify when it's time to remove someone from your team.
+This will allow you to see who is contributing to your project and how often, and help you identify when it's time to remove someone from your team.

 ![Team sync GIF](../_assets/gifs/team-sync.gif)

 ## Saying Farewell: Handling Team Departures

 As time passes and people's lives change, you'll find that even the most dedicated teams might face departures.
 Inactivity, discord with project values, or mutual agreement can lead to changes in your team.
 It's important to approach these situations with respect and understanding.
 Privately communicate the reasons behind the decision, acknowledge the individual's contributions, and express gratitude for their time and effort.
-Remember, fostering a positive and supportive environment, even during departures, contributes to the overall well-being of your project community.
+Remember, fostering a positive and supportive environment—even during departures—contributes to the overall well-being of your project community.

 Check out [this guide](https://docs.github.com/en/organizations/organizing-members-into-teams/removing-organization-members-from-a-team) on GitHub for removing the person from your team.

 ## Conclusion

-Remember, the team is there to support you and the project and to help you achieve your goals.
+Remember, the team is there to support you and the project, and to help you achieve your goals.
 As you grow your team, keep in mind that you're not just adding people to your project; you're adding people to your community.
 Make sure you're adding people who align with your project's values and goals and who will be a positive addition to your community.

 In the [next chapter](metrics-and-analytics.md), you will learn how metrics and analytics are helpful for new maintainers.